 One of the best ways to inform your students about our services is by setting aside time in one of your class periods for a visit from one of our consultants.
 We will be happy to provide a 10-minute presentation on the services we offer or a 50-minute writing workshop.
 If you would like to schedule a presentation, please call Juli Parrish, Interim Director of the Writing Center, or Sarah Hart Micke, Assistant Director of the Writing Center.

 You may also mention the Writing Center in your syllabi.
 Feel free to copy and paste the following paragraph:

 I encourage you to take advantage of the Writing Center's services; getting feedback benefits writers at all skill levels.
 The Center offers one-on-one consultations that address everything from brainstorming and developing ideas to crafting strong sentences and documenting sources.
-For more information, call 303-871-7456 or stop the Shopneck Family Writing Center located in Anderson Academic Commons, Room 280.
+For more information, call 303-871-7456 or stop by the Shopneck Family Writing Center located in Anderson Academic Commons, Room 280.

 - How will I know if my students are using the Writing Center?

 The work we do with students is confidential.
 We keep written records of each of our consultations, however, and if a student would like his or her instructor notified of the visit, we will email a copy of our consultation report to an instructor.
 If you would find it helpful to hear when your students have been to see us, please encourage them to have the notes sent to you.

 - What if I assign extra credit to students for visiting the Writing Center?

 While we're thrilled that you're enthusiastic about publicizing our services, we would prefer that you not assign extra credit for student visits.
 In our experience, students who are given extra credit for visiting the Writing Center come in without specific goals in mind for their session and often remain disengaged with both the session and their writing project.